wayfinderio/intro-to-fp/_docs/7-elm/introducing-elm.md

 order: 1
 ---

 Elm, like any production ready programming language is a large topic and we couldn't possibly cover everything about the language in a single week much less a single day.
-We will cover the major topics in Elm and work through implementing a TodoMVC style application as an introduction.
+We will cover the major topics in Elm and work through implementing multiple hands on exercises.

 ### Elm command line tools